 Have you been seeing more plants everywhere you go lately?
 From the interiors of your favorite local businesses to prime time HGTV shows, the popularity of plants is evident.
 Don’t just take our word for it.
-Google Trends (a Google tool that shows how often a particular search-term is entered relative to the total search-volume) has shown that interest in the term “indoor plants” has increased significantly in the past 5 years.
+Google Trends (a Google tool that shows how often a particular search-term is entered relative to the total search-volume) has shown that interest in the term “indoor plants” has been progressively increasing over the past twenty years.

 Why are indoor plants so popular?
 Why are so many people searching and looking into buying indoor plants for their homes and businesses?

 Ambius is the expert in indoor plants, as well as office plants, Living Green Walls and other interior design and landscaping techniques.
 If your office or building could use some indoor plants to brighten things up, contact us today!

 Indoor plants have numerous benefits